Social Feed Manager

 If you’re studying Twitter, Tumblr, Flickr, or Sina Weibo, you can collect data for your research using Social Feed Manager.

-Recently published research using data from SFM:
+Example published research using data from SFM:

 - Audrey Alexander, Digital Decay: Tracing Change Over Time Among English-Language Islamic State Sympathizers on Twitter

-- Danny Hayes and Jennifer Lawless, Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era.
+- Danny Hayes and Jennifer Lawless, Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era

 - Bailey Mohr, Campaign Messaging & Engagement on Twitter in the 2014 U.S. Senate Elections, supported by the Manheim-Sterling Undergraduate Research Prize.